tylerpayne/mixnet/Readme.md

 ## demo

 ### tracker
-The tracker (akin to a bittorrent tracker and running publicly for a normally functioning mixnet network) tracks which peers in the mixnet are currently available.
+The tracker (akin to a bittorrent tracker) tracks which peers in the mixnet are currently available.

 the tracker is started by